sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 That way it will reduce the acess time.

-On the other hand, if one Thread is trying to write data into that variable, the visibility of that write for a specific amount of time, will be done ony on the cache level , so if THread 2 wants to read / modify that variable , the new value will be seen only by the Thread 2 because it will be stored in the cache level.
+On the other hand, if one Thread is trying to write data into that variable, the visibility of that write for a specific amount of time, will be done ony on the cache level , so if Thread 2 wants to read / modify that variable , the new value will be seen only by the Thread 2 because it will be stored in the cache level.
-This change will be propagated to the RAM at some point, BUT this doesn't happen immediatly.
+This change will be propagated to the RAM at some point, BUT this doesn't happen immidiatly.
-There is a dely between the CACHE and the memory update.
+There is a delay between the CACHE and the memory update.

 If thread 1 is continuously trying to read that variable in a hot loop, it will not see the updated value for that variable.
 Thats the main problem around the change visibility across Threads,